-In the world of jazz, Olivier had the privilege of participating in special tribute concerts honoring the legendary harmonica virtuoso Toots Thielemans, as part of the Toots 100 celebration in 2022.
+Olivier participated in special tribute concerts honoring the legendary harmonica virtuoso Toots Thielemans, as part of the Toots 100 celebration in 2022.
 He performed alongside former bandmates of Toots Thielemans, including Nathalie Loriers and Bruno Castellucci.
-As part of a collaboration with the Conservatory of Brussels, he was featured in the production of 'Toots 100 & Beyond' at Bozar, where he intersected with luminaries such as Gregoire Maret and Kenny Werner.
-Additionally, he founded the 'Young Toots Collective,' an internationally composed quintet showcasing Toots' most iconic collaborations.
+As part of a collaboration with the Conservatory of Brussels, he was featured in the production of 'Toots 100 & Beyond' at Bozar.
+In 2025, he opened for the Brussels Jazz Orchestra during the Toots 100 concerts at Flagey.

 Bio

-Born in Gent, Belgium, Oliviers started his musical journey in the blues scene, developing his harmonica skills at local jam sessions.
-Inspired by fellow musicians and the live experience, he made a firm commitment to pursue music for life.
-Choosing to study jazz at the Jazzstudio in Antwerp and later at the Conservatory of Brussels, Olivier stood out as the sole harmonica player in his cohort.
-Immersed in the vibrant scene of the capital city, he forged connections with numerous musicians who would become collaborators in his future endeavors.
+Born in Ghent, Belgium, Oliviers started his musical journey in the blues scene, developing his harmonica skills at local jam sessions.
+Inspired by fellow musicians and the live experience, he committed himself to a lifelong pursuit of music, studying jazz at the Jazzstudio in Antwerp and later at the Royal Conservatory of Brussels.
+Immersed in the vibrant musical life of the capital, he built lasting connections with many musicians who would become collaborators in his future projects.

 Olivier plays both chromatic and diatonic harmonicas and has worked with acclaimed artists from a variety of genres, including blues, jazz, pop, rock, folk, and world music.

-Over the past five years, his harmonica has been featured on 17 albums, as well as film and television productions.
-Notably, he has worked with the renowned rock band Absynthe Minded and contributed to the critically acclaimed new album of Belgian pop sensation Sylvie Kreusch.
+Over the past years, his harmonica has been featured on 20 albums, as well as film and television productions.
+Notably, he has worked with the renowned band Absynthe Minded and contributed to the critically acclaimed album 'Comic Trip' of pop sensation Sylvie Kreusch.